Rebelde (song): Composition and lyrics

-The song was written by DJ Kakfa and Max di Carlo, and produced by both alongside Armando Ávila.
-It is a Latin pop, pop rock, and teen pop song that lasts for three minutes and 34 seconds.
-It uses the typical verse-pre-chorus-chorus-post-chorus structure.
-The chorus finds the band singing: "Y soy rebelde" (And I'm a rebel"), every two lines, and making statements in-between, such as: "Cuando te quiero hasta rabiar" ("When I love you until I rage"), and "Cuando me juego hasta la piel" ("When I play to the skin" or "When I dare to it all").
+The song, written by and produced Carlos Lara and Max di Carlo, is a combination of Latin pop, pop rock, and teen pop that lasts for three minutes and 34 seconds.
+It uses the typical verse-pre-chorus-chorus-post-chorus structure, with an instrumental bridge featuring an electric guitar solo.
+The song is set in the key of G major with 95 beats per minute.

-The first verse is sung by Anahí and Alfonso, saying that they think about each other while their fathers scold them for how they act: ("...Mi padre grita otra vez / Que me malgasto mi futuro y su paz/Con mi manera de ser" ("...My dad yells again / That I waste my future and his peace, with my way of being").

-The second verse comes from Christian and Dulce María, where Christian promises to run away one day "...para jugarme todo por un sueño" ("...to bet everything for a dream").
-Meanwhile, Dulce tells the listener that they have to bet on everything despite the two outcomes: "Todo en la vida es a perder o ganar/Hay que apostar, hay que apostar sin miedo" ("Everything in life is to lose or to win, we have to bet, we have to bet without fear").

-The pre-choruses are done by both duos, with a difference in the first lines; the Anahí and Alfonso sing, "Aunque lo escucho ya estoy lejos de aquí" ("Even though I hear him, I'm already far from here"), while Dulce and Christian say, "No importa mucho lo que digan de mí" ("It doesn't matter much what they say about me").
-Both end with "Cierro los ojos y ya estoy pensando en ti" ("I close my eyes and I'm already thinking of you").
+The first verse is sung by Anahí and Alfonso, saying that they think about each other while their fathers scold them for how they act: "...Mi padre grita otra vez / Que me malgasto mi futuro y su paz / Con mi manera de ser".
+The second verse is performed by Christian and Dulce María, where Christian promises to run away one day "...para jugarme todo por un sueño".
+Meanwhile, Dulce tells the listener that they have to bet on everything despite the two outcomes: "Todo en la vida es a perder o ganar/Hay que apostar, hay que apostar sin miedo".
+The pre-choruses are sung by both duos, with a difference in the first lines; Anahí and Alfonso sing, "Aunque lo escucho ya estoy lejos de aquí", contrary to Dulce and Christian's, "No importa mucho lo que digan de mí".
+Both end with "Cierro los ojos y ya estoy pensando en ti".
+In the chorus the band chant: "Y soy rebelde", every two lines, and making statements in-between, such as: "Cuando te quiero hasta rabiar", and "Cuando me juego hasta la piel".
 The post-choruses are sung by Chrisitan and Anahí.
-The instrumental bridge features an electric guitar solo, before going into the last chorus.
-One notable aspect is that Maite and Christopher do not sing, despite Christopher having a more prominent role in the telenovela than Christian.
+One notable aspect of the song is that Maite and Christopher do not sing, despite the latter having a more prominent role in the telenovela than Christian.
 However, in the music video and during shows, the second post-chorus is sung by Maite, even when the band was required to use playback in some televised performances.